specter25/snake-cli/README.md

 ## Assumptions

-- The minimum dimensions for the game to run is 70 pxels width and 25 pixels height .
+- The minimum dimensions for the game to run is 70 pixels width and 25 pixels height .

 <!-- ![scrrenshot](http://i.imgur.com/pHf4fjt.gif) -->